justin39/CS6903-P2/README.md

 thin start --ssl --ssl-key-file [key] --ssl-cert-file [cert]
 ```

 For local usage, generate a self-signed certificate and add the CA to the browser.
+The website will be available at `https://localhost:3000` by default.